-Ideally, we’d all love to hold on to all of our teeth and have them be bright, white and healthy.
-On occasion, however, it’s necessary to have a tooth extracted by a professional to maintain our overall oral health.
-Your dentist will take every precaution and measure to avoid a tooth extraction for the sake of just removing a tooth, but there are certain circumstances in which having a tooth pulled is the best and only option.
+Ideally, we’d all love to hold on to all of our teeth and have them be bright, white, and healthy.
+On occasion, however, it’s necessary to have a tooth extracted by a professional to maintain your overall oral health.
+Dr. Brent Cline will take every precaution and measure to avoid a tooth extraction for the sake of just removing a tooth, but there are certain circumstances in which having a tooth pulled is the best and only option.

 When Does a Tooth Need to Be Extracted?

 It goes without saying that you should consult with a professional dentist before having a tooth extracted.
 However, there are a few telltale signs that it’s time for a tooth to go.
 If a tooth is impacted or your mouth is overcrowded, you may need to have one or more teeth removed.
 If your teeth are pushing each other around in your mouth, that’s a sure sign of overcrowding and makes you a likely candidate for a tooth extraction.

 Another sign that a tooth needs to be pulled is if it has extensive damage.
 The damage can be a result of either decay or trauma that results in a break or crack.
 If the tooth is too damaged for repair, it may be time for a removal.

 A more serious sign that it’s time for a tooth extraction is when the tooth is infected.
 Infections happen when a decaying tooth is not treated and becomes infected.
 If the tooth is not removed, the infection can spread to the rest of your mouth, and that can lead to other health problems.
 In fact, infected teeth that need to be extracted are one of the most common dental emergencies that we see in our office.